libphoenix/Config/README.md

 # Config
-  Config system for linux with bspwm.
+  Config system for linux with bspwm, hyprland
 ## How to use install using stow
   `stow .`